Next-devplus/spring-boot/README.md

 ### set content type as in header as `application/json`
 ### set request body as raw with JSON payload

-### 9.To get a particular book, use following url with `GET` request type in postman
+### 9.To get a particular formateur, use following url with `GET` request type in postman
 ```
   http://localhost:8080/Formateurservice/Formateurs/<id>
 ```